Power outages in Moldova after Russian strikes in Ukraine - KESQ

 Power outages in Moldova after Russian strikes in Ukraine

 CHISINAU, Moldova (AP) — Moldova has reported “massive power outages across the country” after Russian military strikes on Ukraine’s energy infrastructure downed a key power line that supplies the small nation.
 Moldova’s infrastructure minister made the announcement in a statement Tuesday.
-The minister noted that the downed power lines “were not damaged, but were automatically disconnected as a safety measure” and confirmed shortly after 18.30 local time that power had been restored in most areas.
+The minister noted that the downed power lines “were not damaged, but were automatically disconnected as a safety measure” and added that the supplier is working to restore power.
+The official said Moldovan citizens would be updated on the matter.